 Background

-The proposed Department of Water Resources (DWR) Energy Purchase Revenue Bonds are needed to protect all ratepayers from dramatic rate increases that otherwise would result from the current costs of power purchased on their behalf.
-To sell the bonds it will be necessary to control the conditions under which certain ratepayers (generally large users, such as industrial customers) could negotiate favorable terms with alternative providers and “exit the system”.
-Such controls and conditions are needed to ensure those who depart first pay their “fair share” of costs incurred on their behalf, and thus to prevent the remaining ratepayers (generally small commercial and residential users) from being left to shoulder a disproportionate share of the costs incurred by DWR on behalf of all existing ratepayers.
+The proposed Department of Water Resources (DWR) Power Purchase Revenue Bonds are needed to repay the General Fund and protect all ratepayers from dramatic rate increases that otherwise would result from the current costs of power purchased on their behalf.
+To sell the bonds with the investment grade ratings required by law, it will be necessary to control the conditions under which ratepayers (generally large users, such as industrial customers) could “exit the system” if they negotiate favorable terms with other energy providers.
+Such controls and conditions are needed to ensure those who depart pay their “fair share” of costs incurred on their behalf, and thus to prevent the remaining ratepayers (generally small commercial and residential users) from being left to shoulder a disproportionate share of the costs incurred by DWR on behalf of all existing ratepayers.

 Existing Statute